 The top Allied brass knew everything hinged on the success of a surprise invasion on Day One.
-Because Hitler believed they would invade at Calais, the closest point between England and Europe, they chose Normandy much further south instead.
+Because Hitler believed they would invade at Calais, the closest point between England and Europe, they chose an invasion point much further south instead.
 It worked.

 Eisenhower was torn.
-He had to postpone D-Day several times due to bad weather.
-If pilots could not see, our airpower and manpower losses on Day One would lose the whole war.
-But if he waited too long for fog to clear, it would push everything to wintertime.
+He postponed D-Day several times due to bad weather.
+If pilots could not see, our airpower and manpower losses on Day One could lose the whole war.
+But if he waited too long for clear weather, it would push everything to wintertime.
 The Germans were accustomed to Europe's 6-foot snows.
 Americans were not.
 Snow storms would be a death blow for our troops - both in the air and on the ground.
 O

 "At 11pm on June 5, 864 C-47 planes loaded with paratroopers took off from 12 different airfields around England.
 As always, radio communication was forbidden.
 All lights were forbidden except for a tiny blue cup light on the backside of our wings, visible only to the guy behind you.
-By the time we reached the southern tip of England, all 12 groups managed to successfully blend into perfect formation without a word spoken.
+By the time we reached the southern tip of England, all 12 groups managed to successfully blend into perfect formation without a word spoken or a practice rehearsal.
 We all breathed a sigh of relief - until we reached the Normandy coast.